nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-pre-processors.md

       }
     }

-This is powerful because, simply by changing the class on the `body` element, we have the ability to change a whole website's colour scheme.
+This is powerful because, simply by changing the class on the `body` element, we have the ability to change a whole website’s colour scheme.
 However, the disadvantage of our CSS is that I have to keep my colour styles separate from the rest of my style properties.
-Unfortunately, if I wanted all styles using `$primary-colour` to change with the body class, pre-processors aren't clever enough to automatically generate my CSS.
+Unfortunately, if I wanted all styles using `$primary-colour` to change with the body class, pre-processors aren’t clever enough to automatically generate my CSS.

     $primary-colour: blue;